About cross-party groups

 CPGs must have at least 5 MSP members and a certain number of MSPs from different parties.

-To register as a CPG a group needs at least 1 MSP from the majority of parties on the Bureau.
+To register as a CPG a group needs at least 1 MSP from the parties on the Bureau.
 Parties with 5 or more MSPs are represented on the Parliamentary Bureau.

 Complaints/regulation of CPGs